 7. Help Them Have Clear Expectations

 Talk them through what’ll happen.
 You could even try talking to the school about the test and where it will be taking place – but first, try and see if you can arrange for a visit beforehand.
 Most big tests are held off-campus or in the school’s hall.
-You can take some information from this post on exams from Teaching Personnel.

 8. Discuss Problem-Solving